top of page

 Here’s how BWGive’s Collective Giving Model works:

-• To become a Full-Voting Member, the individual must be 18 and donate $550 by July 1, 2024.
+• To become a Full-Voting Member, the individual must be 18 years old and donate $550 by December 1, 2026.
 Of that amount, $500 goes straight into the pool of grant funds for the coming year.
-Women who are 25 or younger may join as Jewel Members by donating $125.
+Donations under $550 are non-member contributions; 90% goes to the grant pool, and 10% covers administrative costs.

 • Membership is a one-year commitment, and there is no obligation to participate beyond donating.